OpenSlides/openslides3-autoupdate-service/README.md

 {
   "sender_user_id": int -> User id of the sender.
   "sender_channel_id": string -> Channel id of the sender.
+  "name": string -> Name of the message.
-  "message": json -> message send by the sender.
+  "message": json -> Message send by the sender.
 }
 ```